ivlevAstef/DITranquillity/README.md

 ```
 pod 'DITranquillity'
 ```
-To use the features from the "UIKit" section, add the following lines to your `Podfile`:
+To use the features from the "UI" section, add the following lines to your `Podfile`:
 ```
-pod 'DITranquillity/UIKit'
+pod 'DITranquillity/UI'
 ```
 To use the features from the "Graph API" section, add the following lines to your `Podfile`:
 ```